This vegan meatloaf recipe is so yummy and just like Grandma used to make it!

 Of course, you can always microwave it, but heating it in the oven is just delicious!

 You can make this recipe in advance by simply putting all the ingredients in the loaf pan and wrapping them in an air-tight container in the fridge.

-When it is time to eat, just take it out and bake!
+When it is time to eat, just take out the vegan loaf and bake!
 You may need to bake an additional 10 minutes as it will be coming from the cold fridge!
 You can serve this for any fancy meal with Vegan Stuffing on the side!